openshift/enhancements/enhancements/observability/cluster-observability-operator-logging-stack.md

 1. Fields that have default values will inevitably show up being managed by the COO.
 2. List fields missing CRD markers such as OpenAPI `x-kubernetes-list-type` and `x-kubernetes-list-map-keys` the entire list is replaced which means the full list is managed by the COO.

-The first caveat is not relevant because neither `ClusterLogging` nor `LokiStack` resource make use of the `+kubebuilder:default` CRD marker in fields required for creation.
+The first caveat is not relevant because the `LokiStack` resource is not using any of the `+kubebuilder:default` CRD marker in fields required for creation.
 The second once has severe impact on when managing `ClusterLogForwarder` resource.
 As per now the `ClusterLogForwarder` spec consists mainly of list fields namely `inputs`, `outputs` and `pipelines` where none is annotated with the OpenAPI `x-kubernetes-list-type` and `x-kubernetes-list-map-keys` markers.
 Therefore managing a `ClusterLogForwarder` via `LoggingStack` effectively means re-exposing the whole API which is considered harmful and on the opposite of the entire proposal.

-However, if future enhancements address use cases relevant for `LoggingStack` resources owning `ClusterLogForwarder` resources, then it will need the following markers:
+Therefore to address the above for `LoggingStack` owning a `ClusterLogForwarder` resource, the following markers will be needed on the `ClusterLogForwarder` CRD:
 * For `inputs`: The `x-kubernetes-list-type: map` in companion with `x-kubernetes-list-map-keys: ["name"]`.
 * For `outputs`: The `x-kubernetes-list-type: map` in companion with `x-kubernetes-list-map-keys: ["name"]`.
 * For `pipelines`: The `x-kubernetes-list-type: map` in companion with `x-kubernetes-list-map-keys: ["name"]`.